Dear Savvy Senior,

 As the executor of your aunt’s will, you’re essentially responsible for winding up her affairs after she dies.
 While this may sound simple enough, you need to be aware that the job can be time consuming and difficult, depending on the complexity of her financial and family situation.
 Some of the duties required include:

-• Filing court papers to start the probate process (this is generally required by law to determine the will’s validity).
+• Filing court papers to start the California probate process (this is generally required by law to determine the will’s validity).

 • Taking an inventory of everything in her estate.

 • Using her estate’s funds to pay bills, including taxes, funeral costs, etc.